LethalCompanyCommunity/ModdingWiki/docs/dev/apis/lethallib/customscrap.md

 - Physics Prop script (see below for configuration)
 - Audio Source with no clip assigned (see below for output setup)
-- Network Object (with default checkbox configuration)
+- Network Object (with default checkbox configuration) The root object will also need to have the tag "PhysicsProp" and the layer set to "Props".

 The Physics Prop script component should have:
 - The checkboxes for "Grabbable", "Is In Factory", and *optionally* "Grabbable to Enemies" set to true